keeeli/tangle-visualizer/README.md

 # tangle-visualizer
 A live graph visualization of the IOTA tangle.

 Demo of v1 at http://tangle.blox.pm.
 See http://iota.org for more details on the tangle.
-Roadmap for future releases coming soon.

 # Roadmap
 ## Milestone 1: Refactor and user experience